leethomason/tinyxml2/readme.md

 TinyXML-2 is a simple, small, efficient, C++ XML parser that can be easily integrated into other programs.

-The master is hosted on github: https://github.com/leethomason/tinyxml2
+The master is hosted on GitHub: https://github.com/leethomason/tinyxml2

 The online HTML version of these docs: